Junzki/LeetCode/README.md

 LeetCode Solutions
 ==================

-This repo keeps my LeetCode solutions.
-Most solutions are written in C or CXX.
+This repo keeps my LeetCode solutions, with some small snippets.
+Most solutions are written in C, CXX or Go.

+## License
+BSD 3-Clause License